nbagnard/mongosql/errors.md

     causes this error because `CAST(d AS DOCUMENT)` is a complex expression.
 - **Resolution Steps:** Make sure you only sort by "pure" field path.
 A "pure" field path consists only of identifiers, such as `foo.d.a` or `a`.

+### Error 4000
+- **Description:** The non-namespaced result set cannot be returned due to field name conflict(s).
+- **Common Causes:** Setting the `$sql` aggregation `excludeNamespaces` field to true and querying multiple collections with the same field names.
+Since this option removes collection namespaces, fields with the same name that belong to different collections are no longer unique.
+For example, consider collections `foo` and `bar` each with a field `a`, and a query such as `SELECT foo.*, bar.a FROM foo, bar`.
+  With collection namespaces in the result set, the two `a` fields can be differentiated between `foo` and `bar`; however, without collection namespaces, they cannot be distinguished from one another.
+- **Resolution Steps:** The best way to fix this error is to use aliasing to make conflicting fields unique.
+Corrected example query: `SELECT foo.*, bar.a AS a_unique_alias from foo, bar`.